-The RMP Playback State Change notification API shall be issued by the Receiver to the currently executing Broadcaster Application if the playback state of the RMP as defined in Query RMP Playback State API in Section 9.14.3 changes from one value to another different value.
+The RMP Playback State Change Notification API shall be issued by the Receiver to the currently executing Broadcaster Application if the playback state of the RMP as defined in Query RMP Playback State API in Section 9.14.3 changes from one value to another different value.

-The RMP Playback State Change notification API is defined as follows:
+The RMP Playback State Change Notification API shall be defined as follows:

 '''

 method: "org.atsc.notify"

 params: A JSON object consisting of two key/value pairs.

 params JSON Schema:

-'''

-'''

 {

 "type": "object",

 "properties": {

 "msgType": {"type": "string", "enum": ["rmpPlaybackStateChange"]},

-"playbackState": {"type": "integer", "minimum": 0, "maximum": 3}
+"playbackState": {"type": "integer", "minimum": -1, "maximum": 3}

 },

 "required": ["msgType", "playbackState"]

 }

 '''

-playbackState: This integer value shall indicate the new playback state that is one of the playback states defined in Query Playback State API in Section 9.14.3.
+playback state - This integer value shall indicate the new playback state that is one of the playback states defined in Query Playback State API in Section 9.14.3.